ilmanzo/ilmanzo.github.com/content/post/openqa-job-filter-rust.md

  - sle-15-SP4-Server-DVD-Updates-x86_64-Build20250112-1-fips_ker_mode_gnome@64bit -> https://openqa.suse.de/tests/16425392
 ```

-And when I want to monitor those jobs, I'd need to copy-paste all the job URLs and pass them as arguments to the cool [openqa-mon](https://github.com/os-autoinst/openqa-mon) utility which will show and notify me of the job status in terminal.
+And when I want to monitor those jobs, I'd need to copy-paste all the job URLs and pass them as arguments to the cool [openqa-mon](https://github.com/os-autoinst/openqa-mon) utility which will show and notify me of the job status in the terminal.

 ```bash
 $ openqa-mon https://openqa.suse.de/tests/16425390+2